paritytech/polkadot-sdk/polkadot/roadmap/implementers-guide/src/protocol-validator-disabling.md

 1. Disablement lasts for 1 era.
 1. Disabled validators remain in the active validator set but have some limited permissions.
 1. Disabled validators can get re-elected.
-1. Disabled validators can no longer back candidates.
+1. Disabled validators cannot back candidates.
 1. Disabled validators can participate in approval checking.
 1. Disabled validators cannot initiate disputes, but their votes are still counted if a dispute occurs.
 1. Disabled validators making dispute statements no-show in approval checking.
-1. Disabling does not affect GRANDPA at all.
+1. Disabled validators can participate in GRANDPA, but equivocations cause disablement.
 1. Disabling affects Block Authoring.
 (Both ways: block authoring equivocation disables and disabling stops block authoring)